gooofy/zamia-speech/README.md

     + `kaldi-generic-en-tri2b_chain`
       GMM Model, trained on the same data as the above two models - meant for auto segmentation tasks.
 + Kaldi ASR, German:
-    + `kaldi-generic-de-tdnn_sp`
+    + `kaldi-generic-de-tdnn_f`
-      Large nnet3-chain model, trained on ~260 hours of audio.
+      Large nnet3-chain model, trained on ~400 hours of audio.
 Has decent background noise resistance and can also be used on phone recordings.
     + `kaldi-generic-de-tdnn_250`
       Same as the large model but less resource intensive, suitable for use in embedded applications (e.g. a RaspberryPi 3).
     + `kaldi-generic-de-tri2b_chain`
       GMM Model, trained on the same data as the above two models - meant for auto segmentation tasks.
-+ CMU Sphinx, English:
++ wav2letter++, German:
-    + `cmusphinx-cont-generic-en`
+    + `w2l-generic-de`
-      Large model, trained on ~800 hours of audio.
+      Large model, trained on ~400 hours of audio.
 Has decent background noise resistance and can also be used on phone recordings.
-    + `cmusphinx-ptm-generic-en`
-      Same as the large model but less resource intensive, suitable for use in embedded applications.
-+ CMU Sphinx, German:
-    + `cmusphinx-ptm-generic-de`
-      Large model, trained on ~260 hours of audio.
-Has decent background noise resistance and can also be used on phone recordings.
-    + `cmusphinx-cont-generic-de`
-      Same as the large model but less resource intensive, suitable for use in embedded applications.

 *NOTE*: It is important to realize that these models can and should be adapted to your application domain.
 See
         [Model Adaptation](#model-adaptation) for details.